 With the backing of the Geftakys ministry Samuel Ochenjele began a private school in Otukpo, Benue State, Nigeria, in the 1980's.
 A closer look into the PPM website shows that Livingstone Academy is the sole named recipient of aid.
 Several former members of Samuel's Assemblies in Nigeria have reported extremely serious abuses under his leadership - summary, full report.

-A former Assembly member discovered the PPM website and had this comment: "I just googled "Ginger Geftakys" on a whim and wondered if you had seen this link, Pilgrims Provisions Ministries?
+A former Assembly member discovered the Pigrims Provision site, and had this comment: "I just googled "Ginger Geftakys" on a whim and wondered if you had seen this link [to the original PPM site], Pilgrims Provisions Ministries?
 I've never heard about Tim publicly apologizing or repenting (I could be wrong), and now here he is with a website asking for donations...Well, you can rest assured that I would never give a penny to a so-called ministry bearing the Geftakys name!"